jarroyoch/Getting-and-Cleaning-Data-Project/README.md

 The result is a data frame of 180 rows (6 activities per volunteer) and 79 columns that represents the averages meassured.

 ##Content
-On this repo you can find the original dataset merged (test and train sets), the tidy data set, a cookbook where you can find more info about the variables and the process and a R-script to reproduce the process of attain the tiny data set from the non processed data.
+On this repo you can find the original dataset merged (test and train sets), the tidy data set, a cookbook where you can find more info about the variables and the process that had been made to attain this dataset.
+Also on this repo is included the R-script used to reproduce the process.

 ##About the original data
+Credits of the original data:
 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

 "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.